-The Steakout! can certainly be used as a steak knife.
+The Steakout! can actually be used as a steak knife.
 It may also be used – with the appropriate sheath – as a very effective backup knife.
 Due to the thin grip, the Steakout! is a very lightweight knife for its blade length.
 The grips may be easily removed by the user for an even thinner, lighter blade.

 steel type: 1.4116 Cutlery Stainless